 At Thriveworks Grief Counseling of Greenville, we offer convenient appointment times.
 We’re open throughout the day and into the evening.
 We can schedule your appointment with a grief counselor in the same week, often in less than 48 hours.
 We accept most major insurance plans, so getting support may be more affordable than you thought.
 We offer affordable self-pay rates for those who prefer not to use insurance.

 Don’t spend another day trying to work through your grief and loss alone.
-Call today to schedule your appointment: (864) 952-4048.
+Get connected with a grief therapist in Greenville today!
+Call us to schedule your appointment: (864) 952-4048.